EPFL-SwEnt-2024-LaStartUp/prd/template/5-mvp.md

 The social interaction feature is important as it adds a community aspect to the application.
 It allows users to share their experiences with friends and family and discover new paths created by them.
 By allowing users to add other users paths to their favorites, the application creates even more interactions between users and ensures that the application is used by a lot of people.

-TODO: add a part about the profile creation + google sign in
+To use TripTracker, users can login with their Google account and will then be able to create a personalised profile with a profile picture, a username, and diverse other options.
+They can then look up their friends' profiles and start following them.
+By connecting with their friends, users can easily stay updated with the latest paths created by their friends and share their own paths with them.

 ## Success Criteria